Great Dane Facts

 Are you an immaculate housekeeper?, Great Danes shed!
 They are messy eaters and drinkers, often flatulent, and sometimes slobbery.

-OK, so you were well aware of that and you're heart is set on a Dane.
+OK, so you were well aware of all this and you're heart is set on a Dane.
+Moving onward let's take a look at additional, honest Great Dane facts.

-Isolating a Great Dane to a fenced yard and dog house for instance, because your desire was a Giant, mean, aggressive guard dog, is cruelty to the breed and will surely ruin a loving Dane.
+Speaking of fences..
+Isolating a Great Dane to a fenced yard and dog house for instance, because your desire was a Giant, mean, aggressive guard dog is cruelty to the breed and will surely ruin a loving Dane.

 Ideally, the place for a Great Dane is within the home, their average to low activity level will assure ample peaceful time to bond with you and your family.